D-Oh Grand Prix: 2021 II

 On July 4, 2021, DDT announced the next tournament would be named "D-Oh Grand Prix 2021 II", thus ending the trend of the name not matching the year.
 This edition ran from November 3 to December 5 and featured only 12 participants.
 Konosuke Takeshita became the first wrestler to win the D-Oh Grand Prix while holding the KO-D Openweight Championship and the first to win two editions.
 Kenta Kobashi was the special observer for the tournament.

 2022

 On August 20, 2022, DDT announced the 2022 edition would have 12 participants.
 This tournament ran from November 1 to December 4.
 Like previous year, Kenta Kobashi was the special observer of the tournament.

+2023

+On September 13, 2023, DDT announced the 2023 edition would feature 12 participants.
+The tournament ran from November 26, 2023 to January 3, 2024.
+Chris Brookes had to forfeit his last match of the tournament after it was discovered that he had a non-malignant tumor in his abdomen.